Mahoba Junction railway station

-The Mahoba–Khajuraho branch line was inaugurated on 26 December 2008 by then Minister of Railways Lalu Prasad Yadav, and the Khajuraho–Jhansi Link Express was the first train run on this track.
+The Mahoba–Khajuraho branch line was inaugurated on 26 December 2008 by then Minister of Railways Lalu Prasad Yadav, and the Khajuraho–VGLJ Link Express was the first train run on this track.
 On the same day Khajuraho railway station also inaugurated.
-The first train to pass through this rail line was Khajuraho Jhansi Link Express (train no. 230A).
+The first train to pass through this rail line was Khajuraho VGLJ Link Express (train no. 230A).
 Facts about train line: